 Jackknife Push-Ups on the “Evil Wheel”

-You've seen these little wheel gizmos at Wal-Mart.
+art.
 They look like lawnmower wheels with bicycle handles shoved through them.
 The packaging usually shows a smiling aerobics instructor-looking chick in a convenient doggy-style position.

 I blew these devices off for years because, well, they were usually sitting right beside the pink dumbbells and the solar suits!
 Don’t make this mistake.
 These little bastards are vicious, effective, and a favorite of the Soviet special forces.
 You can also use a barbell loaded with 25s if you don’t want to lay out $10 on a wheel (you cheap bastard, you).

 Get down on your knees, Bob Paris style, and grab the wheel in your hands.
 Inhale, round the back maximally, and tuck in your butt and chin.
 Your hips should be vertical, and your back shouldn’t be arched.
 The butt should never be sticking out backward.